gvram13541/JJD/Frontend/README.md

         ii.Despite the URL changing, React still prevents a full page reload — it remains a single-page app under the hood.<br>

 ## Learning in Backend
+1. Only validation credentials is not proper authentication, sending a seesion id or token for every api is a proper authentication.